vajjhala/DeepLearningCS591/README.md

 The convolutional model looks like this, with changes to the number of filters.

 15 filters (5,5) -> maxpooling -> 512 filters (7,7) -> maxpooling -> dense -> dropout(on training) -> readout.

+## CIFAR-10

+### Dataset
+The cifar folder and other dependencies are not within this folder, therefore to run it successfully one must download the CIFAR -10 dataset into this folder.

+The data set is available [here] https://www.cs.toronto.edu/~kriz/cifar.html
+### Model

+Trial 1, uses a  32 (5,5) -> 32 (7,7) ->  64 (7,7). kernel sequence.